tombolaltd/fluent-plugin-udp_forward/README.md

     <source>
         @type udp_forward
         bind "localhost"
-        port 5161
+        port 5160
         tag_key "tag"
         message_key "data"
-        message_length_limit 4096
      </source>

  Optional parameters are as follows:

 - bind: The bind address to listen to.
 Default is "0.0.0.0
 - port: The port to listen to.
-Default is 5161
+Default is 5160
 - tag_key: Name of tag key.
 Default is "tag"
 - message_key: Name of message key.
 Default is "data"
-- message_length_limit: Maximum size of a message in bytes.
-Default is 4096

 #### Example
   If your fluentd source configuration is the same as above and you submitting an event like this: